kube-rs/kube/architecture.md

 # Architecture
 This document describes the high-level architecture of kube-rs.

+This is intended for contributors or people interested in architecture.

 ## Overview
 The kube-rs repository contains 5 main crates, examples and tests.